2021 Streets and Sidewalks Bond

 Safe Routes to School Sidewalk Projects

 In 2018, an initial analysis of all sidewalk needs to provide safe pedestrian routes to every school in Apex was completed based on analysis of existing facilities, travel patterns, input from school officials, crash data, traffic volumes, and the availability of alternate routes.
 Each year, the Town is able to address a few of the needs identified.
-Bond funds would drastically accelerate this process.
-The specific projects and priorities would be refined and adjusted over the life of the bond based on updated analyses, changing travel patterns and conditions, completion of projects by development, and grouping projects so that they can be completed as efficiently as possible to leverage public funds.
-The goal would be to address all needs identified as a high priority.
+The approved bond funds will drastically accelerate this process.
+The specific projects and priorities will be refined and adjusted over the life of the bond based on updated analyses, changing travel patterns and conditions, completion of projects by development, and grouping projects so that they can be completed as efficiently as possible to leverage public funds.

 Click the image of our interactive map below to view all of the sidewalk needs that were identified as part of the safe routes to school analysis.
 If you have a safe routes to school sidewalk need that is not included in the map below, please complete this online form.